Rome Adventure: Background

 Lovers Must Learn was published in 1932.
 The New York Times called it a "workmanlike production".
 Unlike the film, the novel was set in Paris.

 Delmer Daves purchased the rights to the novel in 1957 and announced plans to make a film version in France, Copenhagen and Switzerland.

 Natalie Wood was at one stage announced for the lead.
 Troy Donahue was announced for the male lead relatively early.
 Eventually Natalie Wood dropped out and Suzanne Pleshette was signed in September 1961.

 The film was known during production as Lovers Must Learn.
 Donahue and Pleshette fell in love while filming, and eventually wed, though the marriage lasted less than a year.

 The song "Al di là" featured in the film and performed by Emilio Pericoli was originally recorded by Betty Curtis and Luciano Tajoli and winner of the 1961 edition of the Sanremo Festival, subsequently becoming Italy's entry to the Eurovision Song Contest 1961.
 The song became an international hit with a cover version by Connie Francis.

-Most of the interior scenes were shot at Warner Bros, Burbank.
+Most of the interior scenes were shot at Warner Bros.
+Studios Burbank.
 The Library and Port of Entry sets were originally constructed for the film The Music Man (1962).